2023 Best Film, Video & Photographic Arts Schools in the Great Lakes Region

 Top 10 Best Film, Video & Photographic Arts Schools

 Our 2023 rankings named Purdue University - Main Campus the best school in the Great Lakes Region for film, video and photographic arts students.
-Purdue is a fairly large public school located in the small city of West Lafayette.
+Purdue is a fairly large public school located in the city of West Lafayette.

-Out of the 52 schools in the Great Lakes Region that were part of this year’s ranking, University of Michigan - Ann Arbor landed the # 2 spot on the list.
-U-M is a very large public school located in the midsize city of Ann Arbor.
+A rank of #2 on this year’s list means University of Michigan - Ann Arbor is a great place for film, video and photographic arts students.
+U-M is a fairly large public school located in the midsize city of Ann Arbor.

 While working on their degree, film majors at U-M accumulate an average of around $18,857 in student debt.

 Out of the 52 schools in the Great Lakes Region that were part of this year’s ranking, Northwestern University landed the # 3 spot on the list.
-Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.
+Northwestern is a fairly large private not-for-profit school located in the city of Evanston.

 You’ll join some of the best and brightest minds around you if you attend University of Wisconsin - Madison.
 The school came in at #4 on this year’s Best Film, Video & Photographic Arts Schools in the Great Lakes Region list.
-UW - Madison is a fairly large public school located in the city of Madison.
+UW - Madison is a very large public school located in the city of Madison.

-DePauw University ranked #7 on this year’s Best Film, Video & Photographic Arts Schools in the Great Lakes Region list.
-DePauw is a small private not-for-profit school located in the distant town of Greencastle.
+DePauw University landed the #7 spot in the 2023 rankings for the best film, video and photographic arts programs.
+DePauw is a small private not-for-profit school located in the town of Greencastle.

 Read full report on Film, Video & Photographic Arts at DePauw University